Segflow/blog/content/post/34c3-ctf-giftwrapper2.md

 From `rabin2` output, we already know that the binary's [endianess](https://en.wikipedia.org/wiki/Endianness) is Little Endian, so the offset value is **136**.

-At this step we know that we control the instruction pointer, we also know that the stack is executable.
-One way to exploit this is to [return to libc](https://en.wikipedia.org/wiki/Return-to-libc_attack), but since we don't know at what address `libc` is linked, we need to leak some addresses.
+At this step we know that we control the instruction pointer, we also know that the stack is not executable.
+One way to exploit this is to [return to libc](https://en.wikipedia.org/wiki/Return-to-libc_attack), but since we don't know at what address `libc` is mapped in the virtual memory, we need to leak some addresses.

-Using [ROP](https://en.wikipedia.org/wiki/Return-oriented_programming) we can read from anywhere, this is done because the function `puts` actually prints bytes from the addresse pointed by `rdi` register.
+Using [ROP](https://en.wikipedia.org/wiki/Return-oriented_programming) we can read data from anywhere, this is done because the function `puts` actually prints bytes from the address pointed by the `rdi` register.
 So by chaining
 `pop rdi` and `call puts` gadgets we can mount a read-anywhere attack.
 In order to calculate `libc` base address we need to read the address of any symbol from it.
-Reading any symbol from the [GOT](https://en.wikipedia.org/wiki/Global_Offset_Table) table allows us to leak addresses from `libc`, one good condidate is puts' entry in `GOT`, to get it's address we can use `objdump -R`:
+Reading any symbol from the [GOT](https://en.wikipedia.org/wiki/Global_Offset_Table) table allows us to leak addresses from `libc`, one good candidate is puts' entry in `GOT`, to get its address we can use `objdump -R`:

 ```shell
 $ objdump -R server